drifter1/drifter1.github.io/docs/_posts/programming/c/2017-07-06-structs-and-switch-case.md

 The Interface needs to have the following:

--let us load from and save to a file
+- let us load from and save to a file

--let us add Groups
+- let us add Groups

--let us search for a specific Group based on the ID or Name
+- let us search for a specific Group based on the ID or Name

--let us display all Groups
+- let us display all Groups

--let us find the Albums of a given Group after a given Year
+- let us find the Albums of a given Group after a given Year

--let us find the best-selling Album of a given Group
+- let us find the best-selling Album of a given Group

--let us sort the Group's Alphabetically
+- let us sort the Group's Alphabetically

 All of those Options will be accessed with a switch case statement inside of an infinite while loop.